Zont3R/Zont3R/README.md

 - 👋 Hi, I’m André
 - 👀 I’m interested in learning...
 - 🌱 I’m currently learning Data Scient
-- 📫 How to reach me @abdrepaixaoof
+- 📫 How to reach me @andrepaixaoof

 <!---
 Zont3R/Zont3R is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.